VealFang/SimpleNet_colab/README.md

 ##  Introduction

-This repo contains source code for **SimpleNet** implemented with pytorch.
+This repo  implemented **SimpleNet** with coalb and self-built dataset.

 SimpleNet is a simple defect detection and localization network that built with a feature encoder, feature generator and defect discriminator.
 It is designed conceptionally simple without complex network deisng, training schemes or external data source.